Chimney Rock State Park: Early park development

 In May 2005, the North Carolina General Assembly authorized the creation of the "Hickory Nut Gorge State Park."
-In August 2005 the Carolina Mountain Land Conservancy and The Nature Conservancy purchased a 1568 acre tract of land south of Lake Lure known as "World's Edge" for $16 million with the intention of transferring the land as the first to be added to the new state park.
+In August 2005 the Carolina Mountain Land Conservancy (renamed Conserving Carolina in 2017) and The Nature Conservancy purchased a 1568 acre tract of land south of Lake Lure known as "World's Edge" for $16 million with the intention of transferring the land as the first to be added to the new state park.
 World's Edge contains a mile-long set of steep slopes on the eastern edge of the Blue Ridge Escarpment (an escarpment of the Blue Ridge Mountains), with more than 20000 ft of streams and waterfalls.
 From an overlook point, the land falls away to provide views of the Piedmont.
 The area provides habitat for rare flowers, diverse forest communities, endangered bats and salamanders, unique cave-dwelling invertebrates, and birds such as peregrine falcons and migratory neotropical species.
 Transfer of the World's Edge tract to state ownership was completed in 2006.

 State acquisition of Chimney Rock Park

-In 1902, Dr. Lucius B. Morse purchased 64 acre at Chimney Rock Mountain from Jerome Freeman, a North Carolina State Legislator and Land Speculator, including the Chimney and cliffs.
+In 1902, Dr. Lucius B. Morse purchased 64 acre at Chimney Rock Mountain from Jerome Freeman, a North Carolina state legislator and land speculator, including the Chimney and cliffs.
 Morse and his family owned and operated "Chimney Rock Park" as a privately managed park from 1902 to 2007.
 Many small tracts purchased over the years expanded the park to 996 acre.
 In 2006 the land was put up for sale.
 Many feared the park might fall into the hands of private developers, but the state and the Morse family completed a purchase agreement in early 2007.

 In July 2007, the General Assembly renamed Hickory Nut Gorge State Park to Chimney Rock State Park.